 Each of Goldman Sachs Bank USA and potentially, one or more banks (which may include one or more of the Underwriters or their respective affiliates) (each, a "Liquidity Provider"), will enter into separate revolving credit agreements (each, a "Liquidity Facility") with the Subordination Agent with respect to the Trust.
-Goldman Sachs Bank USA intends to syndicate all or a portion of its commitments under the initial Liquidity Facility extended by it (which may occur prior to the Issuance Date) to other banks (which may include one or more of the Underwriters or their respective affiliates) that will satisfy the Liquidity Threshold Rating at the time of syndication, and any such bank entering into an applicable Replacement Liquidity Facility a described in "Replacement Liquidity Facility" below will thereafter constitute a "Liquidity Provider" and its Replacement Liquidity Facility will constitute a "Liquidity Facility".
-On any Regular Distribution Date, if, after giving effect to the subordination provisions of the Intercreditor Agreement, the Subordination Agent does not have sufficient funds for the payment of interest on the Certificates, the Liquidity Provider under each Liquidity Facility will make an advance (an "Interest Drawing") equal to the lesser of (x) the product of (1) the amount needed to fund such interest shortfall and (2) the Proportionate Share of such Liquidity Facility and (y) the Maximum Available Commitment for such Liquidity Facility.
-The maximum amount of Interest Drawings available under each Liquidity Facility in the aggregate is expected to provide an amount sufficient for the Subordination Agent to pay interest on the Certificates on up to six consecutive quarterly Regular Distribution Dates (without regard to any expected future payments of principal on such Certificates) at the interest rate shown on the cover page of this Prospectus Supplement for the Certificates (the "Stated Interest Rate").
-If interest payment defaults occur which exceed the amount covered by and available unde
+Goldman Sachs Bank USA intends to syndicate all or a portion of its commitments under the initial Liquidity Facility extended by it (which may occur prior to the Issuance Date) to other banks (which may include one or more of the Underwriters or their respective affiliates) that will satisfy the Liquidity Threshold Rating at the time of syndication, and any such bank entering into an applicable Replacement Liquidity Facility below will thereafter constitute a "Liquidity Provider" and its Replacement Liquidity Facility will constitute a "Liquidity Facility will described in "Replacement Liquidity Facility will constitute a "Liquidity Facility will described in a (a, fater giving effect to the subordination provisions of the Intercreditor Agreement, the Subordination Agent does not have sufficient funds for the payment of interest on the Certificates, the Liquidity Facility will make an advance (an "Interest Drawing") equal to the lesser of (x) the product of (1) the amount needed to fund such interest shortfall and (2) the Proportionate Share of such Liquidity Facility and (y) the Maximum Available Commitment for such Liquidity Facility.
+The maximum amount of Interest Drawings available under each Liquidity Facility in the aggregate is expected to provide an amount sufficient for the Subordination Agent to pay interest on the cover page of this Prospectus Supplement for the Certificates (the "Stated Interest Rate").
+If interest payment defaults occur which exceed the amount covered by and available under the Liquidity Facility Facility and the east of the deficiencies to the extent that there are no other sources of funds.
+Any Liquidity Provider may be replaced by one or more other entities under